 Digitization was funded through state funding with the Boston Pubic Library's role as Library for the Commonwealth and is hosted and made accessible by the Digital Commonwealth and the Internet Archive.

-Continued digitization is part of an ongoing collaboration between the Eastham Pubic Library, Eastham Historical Society, Eastham Town Clerk and Eastham Historical Commission.
+Continued digitization is part of an ongoing collaboration between the Eastham Public Library, Eastham Historical Society, Eastham Town Clerk, Eastham Historical Commission, amongst others.
 Other groups are encouraged to contribute to these efforts.